 That ice-cream shop with its daily changing flavours hits the right spot.
 This is open all day for guests, at no extra cost.

 My daughter enjoyed herself at the kid centre – it had many engaging activities and a loving trained staff.
 This was the first time that we were comfortable leaving her in the kid centre for few hours with the staff – my husband went biking while I went for my scuba diving experience.
-We came back to find her thoroughly entertained and enjoying a simple meal of her choice (kids eat free in the resort!)
+We came back to find her thoroughly entertained and enjoying a simple meal of her choice (kids eat free at the resort!)

 On my daughter’s birthday, the chef, at our request, had baked a dark chocolate cake for us.
-The outdoor cafe / bar at the beach where the cake was cut, much to the joy and squeals of the brat who had turned 5 that day, made the day memorable for us.
+The outdoor cafe/bar at the beach where the cake was cut, much to the joy and squeals of the brat who had turned 5 that day, made the day memorable for us.

 Website: Six Senses Con Dao